optimiste-beep/HappyPath-AuditQuestionnaireJourney/README.md

-# HappyPath-AuditQuestionnaireJourney N8N
+# HappyPath-AuditQuestionnaireJourney
-The workflow lets the user read uploaded files (.pdf and .xlsx) for answering the questions and uploads back onto AWS S3 bucket output/ folder
+This N8N workflow lets the user extract content from the uploaded files (.pdf and .xlsx on S3 buckets) for answering the questions.
+It also uploads the ouput file [questions and answers] - back onto AWS S3 bucket's output/ folder.